Spheroidal Molecular Communication via Diffusion: Signaling Between Homogeneous Cell Aggregates: SIMULATION AND NUMERICAL RESULTS

-In Fig. \ref{3eps.total}, we maintain a constant porosity level in the receiving spheroid to examine the influence of the porosity of the transmitting spheroid on the total concentration of molecules inside the receiver.
+In Fig. \ref{3eps.total}, we maintain a constant porosity level in the receiving spheroid to examine the influence of the porosity of the transmitting spheroid on the total concentration of molecules inside the receiver as obtained from \eqref{Ctotal}.
 To isolate the impact of the transmitting spheroid's porosity, we normalize the GFCs by dividing it by the total number of molecules released.
-Hence, we assume constant power (number of molecules released) per transmitter regardless of porosity value.
+Hence, we assume constant ``power'' (i.e., number of molecules released) per transmitter regardless of porosity value.
 As we increase the porosity level of the transmitter, molecules find it easier to move within the spheroid, causing them to escape more quickly and easily from the porous structure of the spheroid.
 This leads to a reduction in delay and an increase in the peak of the received signal.
 Additionally, we compare our spheroidal transmitter with an instantaneous point source transmitter, which indicates the lowest delay and the highest peak signal since the molecules do not get stuck in the porous environment of the transmitting spheroid.

 We also evaluate the communications performance of our model by plotting the probability of error in terms of time slot duration for different receiving spheroid porosity in Fig. \ref{BER1}.
 Given the considerable cell population within the transmitting spheroid, we assume that each cell within the spheroid releases only one molecule to transmit a bit 1 to enable a meaningful performance analysis.
-Our findings reveal that if we have a lower spheroid porosity, the BER is lower even though the signal is delayed.
-We find that the signal amplification is effective in the accuracy of the detection process in the receiver.
+Our findings reveal that if we have lower spheroid porosity, as illustrated in Fig. \ref{Fig_Rporosity}, then we have an amplified signal in the receiving spheroid, which can decrease the BER even though the signal is delayed.
+Furthermore, we conducted a BER comparison between the S2S system and a system where the transmitter is a spheroid and the receiver is transparent.
+The result demonstrates that incorporating the porous structure for the receiver leads to a lower BER compared to using a transparent receiver.
+The signal amplification caused by the spheroidal structure of the receiver demonstrates effectiveness in improving the accuracy of the detection process within the receiver.